Let’s face it, London is big. Really big.

-The Cocktail Society has put together our definitive list of the best cocktail bars in London for every mood and occasion.
+We’ve put together our definitive list of the London’s best bars for every mood and occasion.
 Whether you’re looking to splash the cash, have a chilled one, catch some rays with an incredible view or have some fun at a themed bar, this list will cover it all.

 There are hundreds of great bars in London and we do not profess to know them all, but we have done our best to give a guide of some of our top picks.
 This list will be broken down into two sections of 25 bars we think are great but in no particular order, followed by 10 must-visit spots.

 Why don’t you try them all and decide for yourself?